forthy42/net2o/wiki/eu-gdpr.md

 ### Declaration according to § 13 TMG ###

 All data retained on this site are stored in Germany.
-This means that all accesses are processed by the BND with Xkeyscore.
+This means that all accesses are processed by the BND with Xkeyscore, and if they match a selector, will be stored and possibly shared with partners like GCHQ and NSA.
 By encrypting all traffic, we minimize the impact for you.

 If you log into Fossil, you'll get a cookie set, otherwise not.